tytydraco/yessleep/out/I_found_a_tooth_as_a_kidyears_later_it_opened_a_door_to_another_world.md

 The mass was unsettling—big enough that a baby could crawl through it—and i couldn’t shake the feeling that it had something to do with the creatures.
 A portal, maybe.

 Whatever it was, I couldn’t just leave it there.
 I grabbed a socket wrench and carefully used it to pry the tooth from the mass.
 As it came loose, the tendrils recoiled, retreating into the tooth itself as though alive.
-I barely breathed as he carried the tooth to the bathroom sink, careful not to let the foul-smelling goo touch me.
+I barely breathed as I carried the tooth to the bathroom sink, careful not to let the foul-smelling goo touch me.
 Once there, I rinsed it off, scrubbing it clean under the water.
 When the putrid smell finally faded, I held it up to the light, and for the first time in years, I touched it with my bare hand.

 Meanwhile, I could hear Officer Ola’s footsteps crunching in the backyard, oblivious to what I was doing.
 Thankful for the officer's distraction.